ElectricRCAircraftGuy/eRCaGuy_dotfiles/home/.ssh/README.md

 # Add this alias to your ~/.bash_aliases file on the machine you will be ssh-ing FROM
 alias gs_ssh="sshpass -f ~/pw scp ~/.bashrc_for_remote root@192.168.0.2:/tmp/.bashrc \
 && sshpass -f ~/pw ssh -t -o 'ServerAliveInterval 60' root@192.168.0.2 'export ENV=/tmp/.bashrc; ash'"

+# Re-source your ~/.bashrc file when done adding the alias above for the first time.
+Note that if on
+# Ubuntu this also automatically re-sources your ~/.bash_aliases file if you have one!
+. ~/.bashrc

+# Use the alias created above to connect to the board
+gs_ssh
 ```